UEFI-code/WindowsDanger/README.md

     - 79H : Hack current thread's CS & SS to Ring0 !!

 **Please note, before you use `int 079h`, you must Hack the GDT, Disable SMAP/SMEP, and Insert new IDT entries by (1, 4, 3).**

+- Any Ring3 Debugger:
+    - Simply try some thing like `in al, 66h` !!

 ## Uninstallation